qiujian16/k8s-enhancements/keps/sig-multicluster/cluster-inventory/README.md

 Regardless of the tool they choose, they all use the same API to define clusters.

-This means that consumers can switch from one tool to another without having to worry about compatibility issues or learning a new API.
+This means that consumers can switch from one cluster manager to another without having to worry about compatibility issues or learning a new API.
 This can significantly reduce the learning curve and make it easier for consumers to adopt new tools.

-Moreover, the unified API can also provide a consistent user experience across different tools.
+Moreover, the unified API can also provide a consistent user experience across different cluster managers.
 For example, if a consumer is used to a particular command or function in one tool, they can expect the same command or function to work in the same way in another tool.
-This can further enhance the usability and adoption of different cluster management tools.
+This can further enhance the usability and adoption of different cluster manager.

 ### Notes/Constraints/Caveats (Optional)